-6.1.3 Enrolling the Admin User
+7.1.2 Enrolling the admin user

 Note: The following two sections involve communication with the Certificate Authority.
-You may find it useful to stream the CA logs when running the upcoming programs.
+You may find it useful to stream the CA logs when running the upcoming programs by opening a new terminal shell and running docker logs -f ca_peerOrg1.